-For samples sequenced at Beijing Genomics Institute (BGI) (Table S3), the phage genomic DNA was fragmented by Covaris 55 μL series Ultrasonicator, and used to construct DNA nanoball (DNB)-based libraries by rolling circle replication.
-DNA was sequenced using the BGI MGISEQ-2000 platform (BGI Shenzhen, China) with a paired-end 100 nt strategy, generating 4.6-19.2 Gb sequencing data for each sample.
-For phage samples sequenced in-house, phage DNA was fragmented by Covaris M220 Focused-Ultrasonicator, and libraries were prepared using the NEBNext Ultra II DNA Library Prep Kit.
+For samples sequenced at Beijing Genomics Institute (BGI) (table S3), the phage genomic DNA was fragmented by Covaris 55 μl series ultrasonicator and used to construct DNA nanoball-based libraries by rolling circle replication.
+DNA was sequenced using the BGI MGISEQ-2000 platform (BGI Shenzhen, China) with a 100-nucleotide paired-end strategy, generating 4.6- to 19.2-Gb sequencing data for each sample.
+For phage samples sequenced in-house, phage DNA was fragmented by Covaris M220 Focused-ultrasonicator, and libraries were prepared using the NEBNext Ultra II DNA Library Prep Kit.
 Size distribution was checked on an Agilent D1000 Screen Tape System, and the libraries were pooled equally and spiked with approximately 5% of the PhiX control library.
-The pooled library was sequenced with an Illumina MiSeq using the MiSeq Reagent Nano Kit v2 (500-cycles).
-For samples sequenced at the Microbial Genome Sequencing Center (MiGS, Pittsburgh, PA, USA), sample libraries were prepared using the Illumina DNA Prep kit and IDT 10 bp UDI indices, and sequenced on an Illumina NextSeq 2000, producing 2x151 bp reads.
+The pooled library was sequenced with an Illumina MiSeq using the MiSeq Reagent Nano Kit v2 (500 cycles).
+For samples sequenced at the Microbial Genome Sequencing Center (MiGS, Pittsburgh, PA, USA), sample libraries were prepared using the Illumina DNA Prep kit and IDT 10-base pair (bp) UDI indices and sequenced on an Illumina NextSeq 2000, producing 2×151 bp reads.
 Demultiplexing, quality control, and adapter trimming were performed with bcl-convert (v3.9.3).
 Reads obtained for all samples were assembled using Unicycler v0.5.0 (56).
 For samples sequenced in-house, the control PhiX was manually removed from the assembled contigs using Bandage (57).